 Sec.
-86-342.
+38-150.
 Findings.
-As a result of impairment to surface waters caused by excessive nutrients, and as a result of increasing levels of nitrogen in the surface and ground water within the aquifers and springs, the City Commission of the City of Casselberry hereby determines that the use of Fertilizers creates a risk to contributing to adverse effects on surface and ground water.
-Accordingly, the City Commission hereby finds that management measures contained in the most recent edition of the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries are required.
+As a result of impairment to surface waters caused by excessive nutrients, and as a result of increasing levels of nitrogen in the surface and ground water within the aquifers and springs, the city hereby determines that the use of Fertilizers creates a risk to contributing to adverse effects on surface and ground water.
+Accordingly, the city commission hereby finds that management measures contained in the most recent edition of the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries are required.

 Sec.
-86-343.
+38-151.
 Purpose and Intent.
-This Article: (a) regulates the proper use of Fertilizers by any Applicator; (b) requires proper training of commercial and Institutional Fertilizer Applicators; (c) establishes training and licensing requirements; (d) establishes a Prohibited Application Period; and (e) specifies allowable Fertilizer Application rates and methods, Fertilizer free zones, Low Maintenance Zones, and exemptions.
-This Article requires the use of Best Management Practices, which provide specific management guidelines to minimize negative secondary and cumulative environmental effects associated with the misuse of Fertilizers.
+This article: (a) regulates the proper use of Fertilizers by any Applicator; (b) requires proper training of commercial and Institutional Fertilizer Applicators; (c) establishes training and licensing requirements; (d) establishes a Prohibited Application Period; and (e) specifies allowable Fertilizer Application rates and methods, Fertilizer free zones, Low Maintenance Zones, and exemptions.
+This article requires the use of Best Management Practices, which provide specific management guidelines to minimize negative secondary and cumulative environmental effects associated with the misuse of Fertilizers.
 These secondary and cumulative effects have been observed in and on natural and constructed stormwater conveyances, rivers, creeks, canals, springs, lakes, and other water bodies.
-Collectively, these water bodies are an asset critical to the environmental, recreational, cultural, and economic well-being of City residents and the health of the public in general.
+Collectively, these water bodies are an asset critical to the environmental, recreational, cultural, and economic well-being of city residents and the health of the public in general.
 Overgrowth of algae and vegetation hinder the effectiveness of flood attenuation provided by natural and constructed stormwater conveyances.
 Regulation of nutrients, including both nitrogen and phosphorus contained in Fertilizer, will help improve and maintain water and habitat quality.

 Sec.
-86-344.
+38-152.
 Definitions.
-For the purposes of this Article, the following terms have the meanings set forth in this Section.
-Words not defined in this Article have the meaning as provided in other Sections of this Code, and otherwise have the meaning provided by common and ordinary use:
+For the purposes of this article, the following terms have the meanings set forth in this section.
+Words not defined in this article have the meaning as provided in other sections of this Code, and otherwise have the meaning provided by common and ordinary use: